 To enquire about joint research collaborations with Schema Therapy Institute please contact us.

-- Younan, R., Farrell, J., & May, T. (Accepted July 2017).
+- Younan, R., Farrell, J., & May, T. (2017).
 Teaching me to parent myself: the feasibility of an inpatient group schema therapy program for complex trauma.
 Behavioural & Cognitive Psychotherapy.

 Research in Progress